New Basic Training Program

 - develop a network of change champions

-From the start of the clinical year in 2021, early adopters in Australia and Aotearoa New Zealand will start implementing the new Basic Training program.
+From 2021, early adopters in Australia and Aotearoa New Zealand will start implementing the new Basic Training program.

 View the 2021 Basic Training Handbook.